 - Red wine

 - Vegetable stock powder

 - Ready-rolled pastry (either shortcrust or puff - check it is vegan) - or make your own from my Vegan Pastry recipe.

 There are all sorts of tweaks you can make to this pie to make the recipe your own, or adjust it to your own taste.
 How about:

 - Swap to a mash topping?
 You could pipe mashed potato, or even my butter bean mash, cauliflower mash or carrot and swede mash as lighter alternatives, instead of the pastry crust.

 - Swap out the red wine?
-If you don't want to use wine or don't have any to hand, just increase the quantity of vegetable stock to 350ml boiling water plus 2 tsp stock powder.
-For an extra-rich filing you could add 1 tbsp instant gravy granules, (just check they are vegan).
+If you don't want to use wine or don't have any to hand, just increase the quantity of vegetable stock to 350ml boiling water plus 2 teaspoon stock powder.
+For an extra-rich filing you could add 1 tablespoon instant gravy granules, (just check they are vegan).

 - Make pasties?
 If you would like to take these on a picnic or in a lunchbox, you could make them into pasties instead.
 Just cut circles of pastry roughly the size of a saucer. spoon the filling into the middle, wet the edges with a little water and crimp to seal.

 - Make a white wine sauce?
 You could swap the red wine for white wine, and the tomato purée for some dairy-free cream instead, and this would be a completely different pie.
 Some leeks and broccoli would be a delicious addition to the filling too.